Sign on as a member of the Iowa Agribusiness Environmental Partnership today!

 Agribusiness Association of Iowa members can sign on to the IAEP under one of two membership classes:

-IOWA AGRIBUSINESS ENVIRONMENTAL PARTNERSHIP - Full text of agreement
+IOWA AGRIBUSINESS ENVIRONMENTAL PARTNERSHIP - Full text of the agreement

 As ag retailers and service providers to Iowa’s agricultural producers we will –